Day Hiking Packing List: Our Favorite Gear

 Hiking essentials

 • We love our Dueter day packs.
-They are so comfortable, large enough to fit anything you could need to carry for a hike, and have a built-in rain cover that is so easy to use.
+They are so comfortable, and large enough to fit anything you could need to carry for a hike.

 Trekking poles